tmokenc/IPK2024-OMEGA-L4-Scanner/README.md

 - get/print interface and check for validity of an interface name.
 - packet checksum.

+#### Obtaining the Source Address

+To acquire the source address of an interface that is compatible with the destination address, the process involves utilizing the `connect` function on a socket that operates in a non-connection mode, such as UDP Datagram.
+This action simply establishes the correct address of the interface without engaging in any actual communication.
+The source address can then be retrieved using the `getsockname` function.
+In summary, the algorithm follows these steps:
+1. Create a UDP Datagram socket.
+2. Use the `connect` function on the socket, specifying the destination address.
+3. Retrieve the source address via the `getsockname` function.

 #### Checksum

 Calculating checksums is perhaps the most intricate aspect of this project.
 Fortunately, the checksums are identical for both TCP and UDP protocols.
 This is why the `checksum` function is implemented in the `network` module.